vilemkrejcar/Version-Control-with-Git-JEM234---FInal-project/ad_merge_strats.md

 git merge -s subtree branch_A branch_B
 ```

-Subtree is an extension of the recursive strategy when branch B is a child subtree of branch A. The subtree strategy will first update the changes of the tree structure of branch A and then it will merge the changes just as the recursive strategy.
+Subtree is an extension of the recursive strategy when branch B is a child subtree of branch A. Firstly, the subtree strategy will update the changes of the tree structure of branch A, and then it will merge the changes just as the recursive strategy.

 The subtree strategy is also often used when pulling subrepository changes to parent repository.